Parkway Pipeline is a 227km underground petroleum product pipeline being constructed in the United States with an estimated cost of $250m.

-The Parkway Pipeline is being built for the exportation of refined liquid petroleum products such as gasoline, jet fuel, diesel fuel and turbine fuel from refineries in Norco to facilities in Collins.
+The Parkway Pipeline was built for the exportation of refined liquid petroleum products such as gasoline, jet fuel, diesel fuel and turbine fuel from refineries in Norco to facilities in Collins.

-The transported products will be sold locally.
-They can further transported to major petroleum markets located in the south eastern region of the US, via other existing pipeline systems.
+The transported products are sold locally.
+They can be further transported to major petroleum markets located in the south-eastern region of the US, via other existing pipeline systems.

-The estimated cost of constructing the pipeline section in Mississippi is $60m.
-The Louisiana section is expected to cost approximately $140m.
+The estimated cost of constructing the pipeline section in Mississippi was $60m.
+The Louisiana section cost approximately $140m.

-As per Kinder Morgan's estimates, the two states will earn about $5.8m per annum in the form of property and sales tax revenues through the project.
-Louisiana's share will be about $3.3m, while Mississippi will benefit about $2.5m each year.
+According to Kinder Morgan’s estimates, the two states earn approximately $6m per annum in the form of property and sales tax revenues through the project.
+Louisiana’s share is about $3.3m, while Mississippi benefits roughly $2.5m each year.

-The project will also provide financial opportunities for the local businesses as it is expected to create more than 1,200 construction jobs during the peak construction period.
+The project also provides financial opportunities for the local businesses as it created more than 1,200 construction jobs during the peak construction period.

 Route of the Parkway petroleum pipeline

-The pipeline will originate from the Valero operated St. Charles Refinery in Norco.
-It will move northward and terminate at Collins, where it will be fastened to the Plantation Pipe Line (PPL), a petroleum transportation hub operated by Kinder Morgan.
+The pipeline originates from the Valero operated St. Charles Refinery in Norco.
+It moves northward and terminates at Collins, where it is fastened to the Plantation Pipe Line (PPL), a petroleum transportation hub operated by Kinder Morgan.

-St. Charles Refinery, located on about 1,000 acres of area, was originally built in 1980s.
-Its total processing capacity is about 31,684m3 a day.
+St. Charles Refinery, located on approximately 1,000 acres of area, was originally built in 1980s.
+Its total processing capacity is roughly 31,684m3 a day.
 It produces a wide range of petroleum products such as gasoline, kerosene, diesel fuel and liquefied petroleum gases (LPGs).

-In Louisiana, the pipeline will pass through the parishes of St. Charles, Jefferson, St. Tammany and Washington.
-In Mississippi, it will traverse the counties of Walthall, Marion, Jefferson Davis and Covington.
+In Louisiana, the pipeline passes through the parishes of St. Charles, Jefferson, St. Tammany and Washington.
+It crosses 28 miles of environmentally sensitive Lake Pontchartrain in Louisiana.
+In Mississippi, it traverses the counties of Walthall, Marion, Jefferson Davis and Covington.

 Construction and operation of the US pipeline

-The Parkway pipeline will be built in three phases.
-Most important among them is the Lake Pontchartrain section.
+The Parkway pipeline was built in three phases.
+Most important among them was the Lake Pontchartrain section.

-Workers will be deployed on barges to weld the 406mm pipe.
-Once welded, the pipeline will be placed in a specially built trench created by a jetting process.
-The pipeline is scheduled to be installed about 1.2m below the surface of the lake.
+Workers were deployed on barges to weld the 406mm pipe.
+Once welded, the pipeline was placed in a specially built trench created by a jetting process.
+The pipeline was installed about 1.2m below the surface of the lake.
 North and south sections from the lake form the two other phases.

-The pipeline will be installed and operated as per the standards of the US Department of Transportation (USDOT), Pipeline and Hazardous Materials Safety Administration (PHMSA).
-Advanced equipment will be used to monitor the pipeline, in addition to regular visual inspections.
+The pipeline is operated as per the standards of the US Department of Transportation (USDOT), Pipeline and Hazardous Materials Safety Administration (PHMSA).
+Advanced equipment is used to monitor the pipeline, in addition to regular visual inspections.

 Contracts awarded by KMEP and Valero

 Liberty Pipeline Services was awarded a contract to provide safety inspection services for the project.
 Resource Environmental Solutions was contracted to provide wetland mitigation solution for the pipeline.
-The solution will enable the project to comply with the requirements under section 404 of the Clean Water Act.
+The solution enabled the project to comply with the requirements under section 404 of the Clean Water Act.

 As crude oil prices rise, the price of natural gas follows and gas resources start to become more economically viable.
 In Alaska, crude oil production from Prudhoe Bay is now in decline so gas could take over.